arturonline/docs/ms/xamarin/Testing/UI/Testing.md

 }
 ```

-The test will run, and when the Repl method is invoked, Xamarin.UITest will start the REPL in a terminal session.
+The test will run, and when the Repl method is invoked, `Xamarin.UITest` will start the REPL in a terminal session.

 We can use the **tree** command to display the hierarchy of this screen a get the **id** of the views to use in our queries and the **copy** command to work with the clipboard.

-A common workflow is to use the **tree command** or IApp.Flash to identify views on the screen and to obtain meta-data about those views.
+A common workflow is to use the `tree command` or `IApp.Flash` to identify views on the screen and to obtain meta-data about those views.
 That information is used to create `AppQueries` and spike out the steps that will make up a test.
-Then the **copy command** can be used to copy that work to the clipboard so that it may be pasted into the test.
+Then the `copy command` can be used to copy that work to the clipboard so that it may be pasted into the test.

-We can write queries in the REPL and highlight the results with the **flash command**:
+We can also use the **AppQuery.Marked** method to query for views on screen.
+It works by inspecting the view hierarchy for a view on the screen, trying to match the properties on the view with to the provided string.

+Example:

 ```sh
 >>> app.Flash(c=>c.Class("EditText"))